gewesp/cpp-lib/CONTRIBUTING.md

 ## Git usage

-* No branches unless absolutely necessary (check with maintainer; consider using feature toggles etc.).
+* Only short-lived branches.
+Experienced developers should commit to master.
+  Consider using feature toggles etc.  Check with maintainer.
 * Make baby steps.
 Commits of even 1 or 2 lines are OK.
 It's OK to commit incomplete work or even stubs, if clearly marked as such in the code.